chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ### Resources with Changes to Internal Sub-resources

-Some resources are designed to create and edit other sub-resources as part of the resource declaration.
-In unified mode, the Chef Infra Client parses a resource codeblock that creates or edits a sub-resource and immediately and tries to apply that change, even though the sub-resource does not yet exist.
+Some custom resources are designed to create and edit other sub-resources as part of the resource declaration.
+In unified mode, the Chef Infra Client parses a resource code block that creates or edits a sub-resource and immediately and tries to apply that change, even though the sub-resource does not yet exist.
 This results in the execution of an incomplete resource.

 For example, with unified mode enabled, this code from the _dhcp cookbook_ is designed to create and edit a shared `dhcp_subnet` resource does not work as expected: